 are prescribed as independent departments.

-[Regulation 4 amended in Gazette 22 Oct 2010 p.
+[Regulation 4 amended: Gazette 22 Oct 2010 p.
 5224.]

 4A.
 Deemed chief executive officers (Act s.
 4(5))

 (1) For the purposes of section 4(5) of the Act, the Director within the meaning of the Director of Public Prosecutions Act 1991 is deemed to be the chief executive officer of the department designated under section 35 of the Act as the Office of the Director of Public Prosecutions.